arbor-sim/arbor/doc/labels.rst

     d = arbor.label_dict(labels)

-Alternatively, it is possible to start with an empty label dictionary and add the labels and their definitions one by one:
+Alternatively, start with an empty label dictionary and add the labels and their definitions one by one:

 .. code-block:: python